MatthiasZepper/nfcore_stats_backend/doc/architecture/database.md

 Also other ORMs like [Tortoise](https://tortoise.github.io) are not supported.
 Due to the risk of SQL-injections and the relatively small size of the data generated and queried by this application, the decision to switch the database was made.

-### Now: MariaDB
+### Now: PostgreSQL

-Currently, this application uses MariaDB in a separate container.
-However, switching to PostgreSQL or a local SQLite database will not be a problem due to the abstraction via SQLModel.
+Currently, this application uses PostgreSQL in a separate container.
+However, switching to MariaDB or a local SQLite database will not be a problem due to the abstraction via SQLModel.